 An active advocate of the arts, Corey Mwamba strives to argue the case for the arts.
 He petitioned for fair pay to artists during the London Olympics, and helped engineer a moratorium and review of arts funding cuts in Derby through debate with the city council; he has also worked with many regional arts organisations.
 He has held board positions for Derby Jazz, World Song Derby, Derby Cultural Diversity Arts Network, and Arts Council England (East Midlands).
 He is currently on the board for Attenborough Arts Centre.

-Corey was granted a PRSF/Jerwood Foundation Take Five artist development award in 2007; was short-listed for the Innovation category in the BBC Jazz Awards in 2008; and was awarded an AHRC studentship for a Master of Research degree in Music at Keele University; he graduated with a distinction in 2014.
+Corey won a PRSF/Jerwood Foundation Take Five artist development award in 2007; was short-listed for the Innovation category in the BBC Jazz Awards in 2008; and was granted an AHRC studentship for a Master of Research degree in Music at Keele University, for which he was awarded a distinction in 2014.
 Through this research, he developed new dark art, which is a notational and theoretical music system that takes early European medieval music practice as a starting point to create modern music.
 Corey Mwamba was nominated for "Rising Star on Vibraphone" in the 62nd Downbeat Annual Critics' Poll.